Steve Dannan, Resilient Leaders Consultant

 What impact or return on investment has your accreditation had?

-At Shawston we identified a succession plan and used the RLDP to help us with that.
-If we’d have had to go to market to recruit rather than develop our internal talent our costs would have been significant and prohibitive.
-The value of the continuity that this has given the business is unquantifiable
+With that major client, we identified a succession plan and used the RLDP™ to help progress that.
+If they’d had had to go to market to recruit rather than develop the internal talent the costs would have been significant and prohibitive.
+The value of the continuity that this has given the business is unquantifiable.

-The RLE language has also rubbed off on the leadership team, we now have a strong language to describe positive leadership behaviours.
-It helps us identify our ambitions, blockers and strengths really clearly.
+The RLE™ language has also rubbed off on the rest of the leadership team who now have a strong vocabulary to describe positive leadership behaviours.
+It helps them identify their ambitions, blockers and strengths really clearly.

 What are your plans now?

-I’m now working with all members of the Senior Leadership Team with the overall objective of helping them to make the transition into a fully self-dependent and effective team.
-So that means three new coachees committed to the RLDP for a six-month period.
+I’m now working with all members of their Senior Leadership Team with the overall objective of helping them to make the transition into a fully self-dependent and effective team.
+So that means three new coachees committed to the RLDP™ for a six-month period.

 What would you say to anybody considering the resilient leaders consultant accreditation course?

-The RLE and the RLDP are a great aid to coaching and leadership development.
+The RLE™ and the RLDP™ are a great aid to coaching and leadership development.
 It just works!
 The language is spot on, every title really nicely articulates what a resilient leader looks like.

 The buddy system that the accreditation establishes has been a brilliant experience for me.
-I am still committed to my buddy, reengaging with the challenges and looking at meeting regularly throughout this year.
+I am still committed to my buddy, reengaging with the challenges and meeting regularly throughout the year.